Saarbrücken Hauptbahnhof: Saarbrücken 21

-The Eurobahnhof (or Eurostation) is the name for the Saarbrücken 21 project to modernise the station.
+The Eurobahnhof (or Eurostation) is the name of the Saarbrücken 21 project to modernise the station.
 The existing station and surrounding land was rebuilt.
-In June 2007 an important milestone during the work was passed with the opening of the Paris-Eastern France-Southern Germany (POS) high-speed route, with its branches to Stuttgart and Frankfurt, the latter from Saarbrücken.
+In June 2007 an important milestone during the work was passed with the opening of the Paris-Eastern France-Southern Germany (POS) high-speed route, providing services to Stuttgart and Frankfurt, the latter from Saarbrücken.

 Key changes included a new southern façade for the station building, a newly designed entrance hall and pedestrian underpass, new lifts and a new access to the station from the north from the district of Rodenhof.
-The costs of about €31 million were divided between the state capital of Saarbrücken, the Saarland and Deutsche Bahn AG.
+The cost of about €31 million was shared between the state capital of Saarbrücken, the Saarland and Deutsche Bahn AG.

 The extensive network of tracks north of the station was largely removed; east of the station tracks were relaid in a different layout and modernised.
 New train maintenance and storage facilities were constructed within a relatively compact space.
 The area freed up is intended to be used for car parking and a new industrial estate, the "Eurostation Estate" or Quartier Eurobahnhof.
-The construction of access roads to the site and attracting business are proving to be protracted processes, and will take a long time yet.
-The large Servicepoint (tickets and catering) set up by DB AG at the north entrance was closed after a short time due to lack of customers.
+The construction of access roads to the site and efforts to attract businesses have proved to be protracted processes, and will take a long time yet.
+The large Servicepoint (tickets and catering) set up by DB AG at the north entrance was closed shortly afterwards because of low customer demand.

 The first sod was turned on 5 May 2006 and the official opening ceremony of the modernised station took place on 15 December 2007.
 A year later, however, the station was still not ready; containerised shops and building materials cluttered the station forecourt, and rats were also frequently seen there, much to the consternation of the local population and passengers.